Lesson 3: Retrieval Augmented Generation

 Send in another phrase, this time do something like:

-i just got in an accident and broke my arm, im hurt pretty bad, do i need to go to the doctor? also my bike is damaged, is it under warranty
+i just got in an accident and broke my arm, wonder if I should see a doc.
+Also my bike is damaged, is it under warranty?

-Here, we're asking a two part question, one of which is the sort of question our assistant should answer ("Is my bike under warranty?") the other is the sort of phrase we almost certainly don't want to answer ("i just got in an accident and broke my arm, im hurt pretty bad, do i need to go to the doctor?")
+Here, we're asking a two part question, one of which is the sort of question our assistant should answer ("Is [my bike] under warranty?") the other is the sort of phrase we almost certainly don't want to answer ("i just got in an accident and broke my arm, wonder if I should see a doc.")

 📘

-You can imagine the above phrase is on the cusp of an being in-scope or out-of-scope, so you may find your assistant actually classifies it as out-of-scope.
+You can imagine the above phrase is on the cusp of an being in-scope or out-of-scope, or that the next-action prompt may decide the next step should be escalatedepending on the model you're using, the conversation history, or other factors.

 You can try a range of variations on this phrase, or ones like it, to see how it classifies them.
 Below are some additional phrases you can try: